 When your tweens or teens begin to protest: “But I like it this way!” or “It looks okay to me,” it’s time to make the concept of writing conventions part of your homeschool teaching time.

 We can define conventions as a set of generally accepted standards for written English.
 We use conventions to make our writing more readable.
 In other words, we do things in a certain way so the reader can figure out what we’re trying to say.

 Conventions include spelling, punctuation, capitalization, grammar, and sentence structure.
-Students should:
+As students progress through middle and high school, they should:

 - Apply spelling rules correctly.

 - Use correct punctuation to smoothly guide the reader through the paper.